 Introduction: Why This Guide Matters

-Water damage is the second most common homeowners insurance claim in the U.S. (Source: III.org).
-And yet—.
+Water damage is the second most common homeowners insurance claim in the U.S. (Source).
+And yet—in our 40+ years restoring water-damaged homes across Chicagoland, we’ve seen preventable flooding destroy basements, rot walls, and cause $20K+ in losses.

 Part 1: The Main Water Shutoff Valve (Whole House)